tsgates/arch-wiki-markdown/wiki/Installing_with_Fake_RAID.md

 Boot the installer
 ------------------

-See Official Arch Linux Install Guide#Pre-Installation for details.
+See Installation guide#Pre-Installation for details.

 Load dmraid
 -----------